 Building relationships with APs, exchanges, market makers, trading desks/platforms, and other liquidity providers, the capital markets team plays an active role in promoting competitive markets to improve the ETF liquidity ecosystem.
 Given their relationship with market participants and insight into primary and secondary market activity, they are a critical resource for investors looking to execute large ETF trades efficiently.

 ETFs rely on arbitrage activities to keep the fund’s market price in line with its NAV.
 And so, when designing an index for an ETF to track, the product development team ensures the ETF basket is liquid enough to efficiently manage the fund from a liquidity perspective.
-This, in turn, allows market participants to effectively create/redeem ETF shares and keep prices in line with NAV.
+This, in turn, allows market participants to effectively create/redeem ETF shares and keep prices in line with the NAV.

 The liquidity risk management team monitors fund underlying asset liquidity and funding liquidity using a variety of risk metrics and quantitative models in normal and stress scenarios to ensure the ETF’s ability to meet client redemption in a fair and orderly manner.
 They engage with portfolio managers, traders, product managers, and other stakeholders to address any liquidity issues identified.